rosshpayne/ODTM/README.md

         + DOM-server  -  single database instance which contains the DOM repository, all your code and initiates all operations.
                          (In the code base this is referred as the MAIN server)
-        + DOM-clients -  one client for each database instance that runs an operation.
-Requires a DOM-client schema.
+        + DOM-clients -  one client for each database instance that executes an operation.
+Requires a DOM-client schema and DOM$bootstrap package.
-                         The DOM-server will install all code on the client during each operation run as part of its initialisation.
+                         The DOM-server will remotely install all code on the client during each operation run as part of the initialisation phase.

 DOM features include: